Influenza (The “Flu”)

 - Stay home when you are sick.

 - Practice good health habits.
-Eat a balanced diet, drink plenty of water and get enough rest to keep your immune system strong.
+Eat a balanced diet, drink plenty of water, and get enough rest to keep your immune system strong.

 - Since a virus causes the flu, antibiotics will not help.
-However, antibiotics may be prescribed to treat a bacterial complication.

 - Check your child’s temperature using a digital thermometer.
 Never use a mercury thermometer.
 Wash the thermometer thoroughly after each use.